-When they test right for the temperature, apply a good amount of ketchup again to all sides of both loaves.
+When they test right for the temperature, apply a good amount of ketchup or bbq sauce again to all sides of both loaves.
 When you feel like they've been properly smothered, continue to cook them until their internal temperatures reach 165 degrees.
 You can right down the cook time to have a reference for the next time you decide to make this awesome bbq meatloaf.

 When both loaves have reached an internal temperature of 165 degrees, take them out of the smoker and let them sit for fifteen minutes.
 This is going to be tough, guys, but it's necessary.
 Not letting the loaf sit is one of the biggest mistakes impatient people make when cooking meatloaf.
 If you don't let it sit long enough, you'll end up with a dry loaf when you cut into it.